bubsy07/Rossini/README.md

 --------

 ## Restaurant page
-Picture of sea bass in the bacground cooked by fernando, full menu
+Picture of sea bass in the bacground cooked by fernando with animation. full menu
 1. starters
 2. pastas / pizza